 All local implementation strategies included commitments to affirmative marketing and low-barrier screening.
-Affirmative marketing approaches include working with property management companies to ensure materials and services are accessible to people with limited English proficiency via translation and interpretation in multiple languages, as well as strategies to market units through partnerships with community-based organizations that can leverage informal channels and word of mouth.
-Low-barrier screening is specifically designed to promote accessibility to households with adverse credit, rental and legal histories, and with very low incomes.
+Affirmative marketing approaches include working with property management companies to ensure materials and services are accessible to people with limited English proficiency via translation and

 Each of the six projects that completed lease-up in 2022 implemented affirmative marketing strategies in partnership with community-based organizations.
 For example: